apache/parquet-format/Encryption.md

 Initially, two algorithms have been implemented, one based on a GCM mode of AES, and the other on a combination of GCM and CTR modes.

+### 4.1 AES modes

+#### 4.1.1 AES GCM
 AES GCM is an authenticated encryption.
 Besides the data confidentiality (encryption), it supports two levels of integrity verification (authentication): of the data (default), and of the data combined with an optional AAD (“additional authenticated data”).
-The default authentication allows to make sure the data has not been tampered with.
-An AAD is a free text to be signed, together with the data.
+The authentication allows to make sure the data has not been tampered with.
+An AAD is a free text to be authenticated, together with the data.
 The user can, for example, pass the file name with its version (or creation timestamp) as an AAD input, to verify that the file has not been replaced with an older version.
 The details on how Parquet creates and uses AADs are provided in the section 4.4.

-Sometimes, a hardware acceleration of AES is unavailable (e.g. in Java 8).
-Then AES crypto operations are implemented in software, and can be somewhat slow, becoming a performance bottleneck in certain workloads.
+#### 4.1.2 AES CTR
 AES CTR is a regular (not authenticated) cipher.
-It is faster than GCM cipher, since it doesn’t perform integrity verification and doesn’t calculate the authentication tag.
-Actually, GCM is a combination of CTR cipher and an authentication layer  called GMAC.
-For applications running without AES acceleration and willing to compromise on content verification, CTR cipher can provide a boost in Parquet write/read throughput.
-The second Parquet algorithm encrypts the data content (pages) with CTR, and the metadata (Thrift structures) with GCM.
+It is faster than the GCM cipher, since it doesn’t perform integrity verification and doesn’t calculate an authentication tag.
+Actually, GCM is a combination of the CTR cipher and an authentication layer called GMAC.
+For applications running without AES acceleration and willing to compromise on content verification, CTR cipher can provide a boost in encryption/decryption throughput.

+#### 4.1.3 Nonces and IVs
+GCM and CTR ciphers require a unique vector to be provided for each encrypted stream.
+In this document, the unique input to GCM encryption is called nonce (“number used once”).
+The unique input to CTR encryption is called IV ("initialization vector"), and is comprised of two
+parts: a nonce and an initial counter field.

+Parquet encryption uses the RBG-based (random bit generator) nonce construction as defined in the section 8.2.2 of the NIST SP 800-38D document.
+For each encrypted module, Parquet generates a unique nonce with a length of 12 bytes (96 bits).
+Notice: the NIST specification uses a term “IV” for what is called “nonce” in the Parquet encryption design.

+### 4.2 Parquet encryption algorithms

+#### 4.2.1 AES_GCM_V1
+This Parquet algorithm encrypts all modules by the GCM cipher, without padding.
+The AES GCM cipher must be implemented by a cryptographic provider according to the NIST SP 800-38D specification.

+In Parquet, an input to the GCM cipher is an encryption key, a 12-byte nonce, a plaintext and an AAD.
+The output is a ciphertext with the length equal to that of plaintext, and a 16-byte authentication tag used to verify the ciphertext and AAD integrity.

+#### 4.2.2 AES_GCM_CTR_V1
+In this Parquet algorithm, all Thrift modules are encrypted with the GCM cipher, as described above, but the pages are encrypted by the CTR cipher without padding.
 This allows to encrypt/decrypt the bulk of the data faster, while still verifying the metadata integrity and making sure the file has not been replaced with a wrong version.
 However, tampering with the page data might go unnoticed.

-The initialization vectors (IVs) in GCM and CTR ciphers must be unique for each encrypted stream.
-The CTR IVs are comprised of two parts: a unique nonce (“number used once”) and an initial counter field; both must be passed to the CTR cipher upon stream initialization.
-The GCM mode creates a CTR cipher internally, and passes an IV comprised of a nonce (passed to the GCM cipher upon stream initialization) and an initial counter field constructed internally by the GCM cipher according to the GCM specification (NIST SP 800-38D).
-Parquet encryption uses the RBG-based (random bit generator) nonce construction as defined in the NIST SP 800-38D document, section 8.2.2.
-Notice: NIST SP 800-38D uses a term “IV” for what is called “nonce” in the Parquet encryption design.

-An input to AES CTR encryption is an encryption key, a 16-byte IV and a plaintext.
-The output is a ciphertext with the length equal to that of plaintext (for non-padding encryption).

-An input to AES GCM encryption is an encryption key, a 12-byte nonce and a plaintext.
-The output is a ciphertext with the length equal to that of plaintext (for non-padding encryption), and a 16-byte authentication tag used to verify the ciphertext integrity.

-### 4.1 AES_GCM_V1 encryption algorithm
-This Parquet algorithm encrypts all modules by the GCM cipher, without padding.
-The AES GCM cipher must be implemented by a cryptographic provider according to the NIST SP 800-38D specification.

-Unique nonces are generated for each ciphertext.
-The nonce length is 12 bytes (96 bits).
-The NIST specification requires a “random field” to fill all 12 bytes and an arbitrary “free field” to be empty for this nonce length (section 8.2.2).
-Parquet uses the option 1 for RGB implementation - "The random field shall .. consist of an output string of r(i) bits from an approved RBG with a sufficient security strength".
-That is, a fresh random byte array must be generated for each nonce - as opposed to the option 2 in the same spec - "or the result of applying the r(i)–bit incrementing function to the random field of the preceding <nonce> for the given key"

-### 4.2 AES_GCM_CTR_V1 encryption algorithm
-In this Parquet algorithm, all Thrift modules are encrypted with the GCM cipher, as described above.

-The pages are encrypted by the CTR cipher without padding.
 The AES CTR cipher must be implemented by a cryptographic provider according to the NIST SP 800-38A specification.

-Unique nonces are generated for each ciphertext, with the nonce length of 12 bytes.
-All 12 bytes are constructed with an RBG option 1 as described for the AES_GCM_V1 algorithm.
-The data module encryption and decryption is performed with a 16 byte IV comprised of the nonce and a 4-byte initial counter field.
+In Parquet, an input to the CTR cipher is an encryption key, a 16-byte IV and a plaintext.
+IVs are comprised of a 12-byte nonce and a 4-byte initial counter field.
 The first 31 bits of the initial counter field are set to 0, the last bit is set to 1.
+The output is a ciphertext with the length equal to that of plaintext.

 ### 4.3 Key metadata
 A wide variety of services and tools for management of encryption keys exist in the